stempy/csproj-to-vs2017/readme.md

 Just specifying the solution or project files will just analyze solution projects to determine binary/project/nuget references.
 Currently outputs to folder(s) in %TEMP% dir.

+There are two approaches:

+1. `-g|--generate` Upgrade just the nuget references that are referenced as binary dlls using `<Reference>` element in .csproj, and convert them to `<PackageReference>` elements in csproj, and remove `packages.config`, This is least destructive, and should work fine on class library projects and projects referencing them. see (MSBuild PackageReference post)<http://blog.nuget.org/20170316/NuGet-now-fully-integrated-into-MSBuild.html?utm_content=buffera4d96&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer> for more information.

-* `-g|--generate` - Generate completely new csproj files for .NETStandard approach. see http://www.natemcmaster.com/blog/2017/03/09/vs2015-to-vs2017-upgrade/
+2. `-u|--upgraderef` Generate completely new csproj files for .NETStandard approach.
+This will require more work. see http://www.natemcmaster.com/blog/2017/03/09/vs2015-to-vs2017-upgrade/
-* `-u|--upgraderef` - Upgrade legacy project nuget references to package reference format. see (MSBuild PackageReference post)<http://blog.nuget.org/20170316/NuGet-now-fully-integrated-into-MSBuild.html?utm_content=buffera4d96&utm_medium=social&utm_source=twitter.com&utm_campaign=buffer> for more